Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 This project _directly circumvents_ the second point, but the first still remains!

-Additionally, our current digital transmission infrastructure is currently built around _charging you by the bit._  The cost of _maintaining_ and _owning_ the infrastructure necessary to facilitate the transmission of bits is immense, and they are due our collective support in the **_daily effort_** it takes to keep it operational - but their _throughput,_ and thus a notable portion of their income stream, is about to
+Additionally, our digital transmission infrastructure is currently built around _charging you by the bit._  The cost of _maintaining_ and _owning_ the infrastructure necessary to facilitate the transmission of bits is immense, and they are due our collective support in the **_daily effort_** it takes to keep it operational - but their _throughput,_ and thus a notable portion of their income stream, is about to